Gastric Bypass Surgery

 Can drastically improve or eliminate numerous obesity-related health conditions.
 Some of these problems include diabetes, sleep apnea, hypertension, and problems with the cardiac, respiratory, digestive, endocrine, and gynecologic systems.

 Is generally more effective than purely restrictive procedures.
 The Roux-en-Y procedure minimizes the number of calories a patient absorbs from the food he or she does eat.
-This distinguishes the procedure from LAP-BAND® System or Gastric Sleeve surgeries, which is solely restrictive.
+This distinguishes the procedure from Gastric Band or Gastric Sleeve surgeries, which is solely restrictive.

 Does not involve removal of parts of the stomach.
 Unlike gastric sleeve, in which a portion of the stomach is removed, the Roux-en-Y procedure reduces the size of the stomach and decreases caloric absorption by rerouting the small intestine.